 — he was aware of, and uncomfortable with, the positive projections and was sensitive to students’ trust and vulnerability

-— he realized his job was to help people find their own ‘inner guru’
+— he realized his job was to give back the projected power and to help people find their own ‘inner guru’

-— the students who were able to reclaim their projections got significant benefit
+— the students who were able to reclaim their projections from him received significant benefit

 Movie #2: Holy Hell

-— he may have known at some sub-conscious level that he was not a guru, but he identified as one
+— Michel Rostand may have known at some very sub-conscious level that he was not a guru, but he consciously absolutely identified as one

-— the positive projections fed into his narcissism and wounding
+— the positive projections fed into Rostand’s deep narcissism

 — he claimed all the power and fostered dependency and submission